Fifty-two years later, an early Holt adoptee reunites with his “first father,” Holt President Emeritus David Kim.

 Ko is a joyful man.
 Tall and slender, his stance is stooped from a recent back injury.
 But when he laughs, he throws his whole body into it while still clutching his walker.
-After attending North Texas University on a scholarship to study music, he became a celebrated jazz trumpet player and bus driver living in Hollywood, California.
+After attending North Texas University on a scholarship to study music, he became a celebrated jazz trumpet player living in Hollywood, California.
 And like his “first father,” David Kim, he is a devout Christian.

 “I’m glad I know Jesus,” he says, a little silver cross shining on the bill of his black cap.
 “I was angry at my mother for so many years.
 I didn’t know why she left me.”
 He says God urged him to forgive his mother for abandoning him.

 Over the years, he’s come to not only forgive, but also understand his mother’s decision.
 “When you’re an African-American Korean in that time, you’re so rejected,” he says.
 In Korean society, a culture that places tremendous value on bloodline and great stigma on out-of-wedlock births, Ko’s foreign features and dark skin made him an easy target.
 He became an outcast, and regularly got into fights with other Korean children.

 In David Kim’s memoir, Who Will Answer, he wrote of the discrimination “GI babies” experienced in post-war Korea.
 Even at the early Holt center in Seoul, children fell victim to disapproving eyes.
 “All day, people in the neighborhood stood outside the fence, like watching animals in the zoo, as if to say, ‘Seed of sin and shame,’” he wrote.
 “We tried everything to make them go away…”